Assistant Principal: Jo Zarb, Post 16/DSL KS5

 Welcome to Post-16.
 We offer a challenging, yet supportive environment, where all students are encouraged to maximise their knowledge and skills, including both self-confidence and personal aspirations, and so enable their future participation in both local communities and wider society.

 Post-16 values pupil voice and individuality, and through a person centred approach, involves all individual students and their tutor groups in organisation and planning.
 The Post-16 Form is represented on the Academy Council.

 Close liaison and partnership working with parents and/or carers is also important to us; regular contact with the school is appreciated as is support for school activities and events.

 All students perceive themselves as being both Post-16 students, and members of the academy.

-To download or view the Post 16 Prospectus on flipbook, click on the links below:
+To download or view the Post 16 Prospectus click on the link below:

-Charlton Park Academy is partly modern and purpose built, and also includes an older, largely refurbished, school building, together with well-maintained demountable classrooms.
-The Post-16 suite is separate from the main school, which helps to foster a clear identity as both a part of the academy, but also a separate provision within this.
-From time to time, depending upon needs and abilities, several tutor groups may be based in classrooms within more mainstream provisions, but they remain a part of Charlton Park Academy.
+Charlton Park Academy is partly modern and purpose built, and also includes an older, largely refurbished, school building.
+From time to time, depending upon needs and abilities, several tutor groups may be based in classrooms within more mainstream provisions or satellite locations at Woodlarks and Trinity, but they remain a part of Charlton Park Academy.

 Specialist rooms and provisions on